PlasmaPhysicsUdeC/PlasmaPhysicsUdeC.github.io/content/en/home/welcome.md

 ---

-We are a team of physicists that are curious about various phenomena occuring in space and astrophysical plasmas.
+We are a team of physicists that are curious about various phenomena occurring in space and astrophysical plasmas.
 Our main interests cover the understanding of heating and acceleration processes in collisionless plasmas (e.g. the solar wind); what is the role of turbulent transport and pressure balance in magnetospheric dynamics;